EM-Robinson/PowerShell-AutomationTeamHW/README.md

 # PowerShell-AutomationTeamHW
- Powershell assignments given to me by the Automation team to practice and grasp concepts utilizing powershell..
+ Powershell assignments given to me by the Automation team to practice and grasp concepts utilizing powershell.